pi-r2/SingPoints/code/README.md

 We expect, if the singular locus is included in O, that these equations define the intersection of O with the random hyperplanes we added to the system.
 We verify this in practice.

-To run the experiments yourself on a computer with sage and compatible with the provided compiled msolve binary (the systems are hard to solve for the native sage Gröbner basis solver):
+To run the experiments yourself on a computer with sage and compatible with the provided compiled msolve binary (the systems are harder to solve for the native sage Gröbner basis solver):

 	sage exp_sing.sage